Nikhileshsai/InternShipAtMotionCut/README.md

 step-4:Run the application by double clicking on it chose run anyway to run it step-5:Attempt the quiz
 Note:You can modify the questions,answers,options in the json file

+#How to run Word Counter program enter
+please run the python file